AyeCode/geodirectory/readme.txt

 * Elementor CSS hide conditions is_contains_any, is_not_contains_any added - ADDED
 * GD > Loop Paging option added to set page numbers & size on mobile - ADDED
 * Filter added to skip wp_kses on elementor rander GD field - ADDED
+* Business hours in google map bubble is too small when expanded - FIXED

 = GeoDirectory Business Directory Plugin v2.3.24 - 2023-09-22 =
 * Text color attribute is missing in Favorite / Unfavorite text in GD > Add To Fav - FIXED